Bahadur Shah I: Early life

 Bahadur Shah was born as Muhammad Mu'azzam on 14 October 1643 in Burhanpur.
-He was the eldest son of prince Muhi al-Din Muhammad, later Mughal emperor Aurangzeb, by his Pothwari wife Nawab Bai, who belonged to the Jarral tribe.
+He was the second oldest son of prince Muhi al-Din Muhammad, later Mughal emperor Aurangzeb, by his Pothwari wife Nawab Bai, who belonged to the Jarral tribe, after his older brother Muhammad Sultan, who died in prison.

 Shah Jahan's reign

 During his grandfather's reign, Shah Jahan, Mu'azzam was appointed vizer of Lahore from 1653 to 1659.
 In 1663, he replaced Shaista Khan as the governor of Deccan in 1663.
 Shivaji raided the outskirts of Mughal Deccan's capital Aurangabad while the indolent Mu'azzam did little to prevent it.
 Enraged at this, Aurangzeb sent his most able commander Raja Jai Singh to defeat Shivaji and here the historic Treaty of Purandar was signed.